 - Plant both hands on the ground by your feet, as you step one foot back at a time into a plank position.

 - Squeeze your elbows in tightly towards your body as you bend them and slowly lower yourself to hover above the ground.
 Hold here for 15 seconds.

 - You should be engaging your legs and hovering on the tips of your toes, and engaging your core.
 Make sure to keep a neutral spine and don’t let your butt come up into their air.

 If you lack upper body strength, as I did when first starting out, don’t torture yourself.
 Drop your knees to the floor for a half Chaturanga.
 Or, in the video tutorial below, Lizette shows you how to properly use yoga blocks to assist you with your Chaturanga.

-It is important to build a strong foundation and build up.
-That is why I still recommend this pose even in a beginner sequence.
+It is important to build a strong foundation.
+That is why I still recommend this pose even in a beginner yoga routine.

 I did this when first starting out and it was extremely frustrating to me the amount of upper body strength I lacked, but consistently practicing it lead to me being able to do it a few weeks later, and that boosted my confidence substantially.

 Setting goals for your practice and achieving them is the best feeling in the world, and will make you want to keep going and keep improving.

 But with that being said, listen to your body and if you are not at a full Chaturanga yet, that is okay!
 Maybe try to hold it for a short amount of time on your last set before you drop to your knees and build from there.